Firefighters warn about ladders and hanging Christmas lights

-Christmas lights are an important tradition for many people but depending on how far you go,and how high you go, it can be a deadly one.
+WICHITA, Kan.
+(KSNW) – Christmas lights are an important tradition for many people but depending on how far you go, and how high you go, it can be a deadly one.

 “Usually, some silly thing happens, which is why they fall and get hurt like with me,” says Maureen Gile.
 “The ladder gave way and down I went.”